dev-xo/remix-auth-totp/README.md

 )
 ```

-> [!NOTE]
+> [!TIP]
-> We can specify session duration with `maxAge` in milliseconds.
-Default is undefined, not persisting across browser restarts.
+> You can specify session duration with `maxAge` in milliseconds.
+Default is `undefined`, persisting across browser restarts.

 ### 2: Implementing the Strategy Logic.